-- Equation for Calculation: Equation for calculation for shareholders’ fund is
+- Equation for Calculation: Equation for calculation for shareholders’ funds is

 - Equity Share Capital + Preference Share Capital + Retained Earnings – Miscellaneous Expenses Not Written Off

-- Purpose: Purpose of calculation of Shareholders’ fund is to know that how much the owners’ invested in the company whereas purpose of calculation of net worth is to determine what the organization or individual has left with after paying off the liabilities.
+- Purpose: The purpose of the calculation of Shareholders’ funds is to know how much the owners’ invested in the company, whereas the purpose of the calculation of net worth is to determine what the organization or individual has left with after paying off the liabilities.

 - Determination: Shareholders’ fund is used to determine the company’s performance over a period of time.
-If there is increase in shareholders’ fund then it indicates consistent profitability and effective management of the company whereas Networth is used to determine the amount which the organization or individual can re-invest in the business.
+If there is an increase in shareholders’ funds, then it indicates consistent profitability and effective management of the company, whereas Networth is used to determine the amount which the organization or individual can re-invest in the business.

-- Basis: Shareholders’ fund is based on amount invested by the shareholders whereas Networth is based on amount left over for the investors.
+- Basis: Shareholders’ fund is based on the amount invested by the shareholders, whereas Networth is based on the amount left over for the investors.

-- Inclusion: When we talk about Shareholders’ fund it’s always about group of people i.e. firm or organization whereas when we talk about net worth it is about the individual or company.
+- Inclusion: When we talk about Shareholders’ funds, it’s always about a group of people i.e. firm or organization, whereas when we talk about net worth, it is about the individual or company.

-- Relationship with Market Value: Shareholders’ fund has direct relationship with the market value of the shares whereas Networth has direct relationship with the market value of the organization i.e. business.
+- Relationship with Market Value: Shareholders’ fund has a direct relationship with the market value of the shares, whereas Networth has a direct relationship with the market value of the organization i.e. business.